 - In this device temperatures, a measurement module is created through the use of platinum or plated ceramic substance.

-- The thickness of the platinum material layer is almost one to ten nanometer.
-To save this layer from outer enviornment there is coted of glass is exist on it
+- The thickness of the platinum material layer is almost one to ten nanometers.
+To save this layer from the outer environment is coat of glass exists on it

 Thermistor

-- It is a heat-sensitive device whose resistance value varies with the change in temperature.
+- It is a heat-sensitive device whose resistance value varies with the temperature change.

 - It is manufactured with semiconductor materials.